Sometimes, you just need chocolate.

-- Divide the batter evenly between two greased 8x8 inch cake pans.
+- Divide the batter evenly between two oiled 9 inch circular metal cake pans.
 Lightly tap the pans on the countertop so any air bubbles are brought to the top of each cake and escape before baking.

 - Bake the cakes at 350 degrees for 20 minutes, until a toothpick inserted in the middle comes out clean, and the top of the each cake bounces back when lightly pressed.